Want to spend less on motorcycle insurance?

 This article discusses torque wrench vs breaker bar from a few different angles.

-When you discuss torque wrench v/s breaker bar, there is no winner, since each of them has its specific function.
+When you discuss torque wrench vs breaker bar, there is really no clear winner, since each of them has its specific function.

 What is a torque wrench?

 A torque wrench is basically a tool used for tightening a nut or bolt to the recommended torque in the service manual.

 You can set the torque wrench to the recommended torque and tighten the required bolt or nut.